Skip to content

 --lockCreate or refresh ai.lock.json before installing.

---only <field>Limit to specific fields: rules, prompts, mcp, skills.
+--only <field>Limit to specific fields: rules, prompts, mcp, skills, hooks, agents.

 --scope <scope> / --user (-u) / --project (-p)Override the scope from ai.json (target user-level or project-level config).